PyChanyoung/Study/System Design/SystemDesign.md

 ### Client-Server Model

-The paradigm by which modern systems are desinged, which consists of clients requesting data or service from servers and servers providing data or service to clients.
+The paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.

 ### IP Address